prebid/prebid.github.io/adops/step-by-step.md

 3. Set the **Line Item Type** to **Price priority (12)**.
 (This will most likely be higher for deals.
 See [Deals in Prebid](/adops/deals.html) for more information.)

 4. Enter your **Expected Creatives**:
     - Banner/Outstream/AMP/Video: Select the sizes of all ad slots included in the Prebid process.
+Note: for outstream in Prebid Mobile, the size must be a video size, and we recommend using a slightly different size, e.g. 300x251v instead of 300x250v.
+See the [planning guide](/adops/adops-planning-guide.html#rendering-mobile-outstream-ads) for background.
     - Native: Select a native template.
 (See [GAM Step by Step - Native Creatives](/adops/gam-native.html) for instructions on creating native templates.)

 ![New line item settings](/assets/images/ad-ops/gam-sbs/line-item-settings.png)